 to choose from!

 The Saucony Triumph ISO 2 is a very well constructed shoe.
-The outsole features iBR+ and XT-900 technology.
-The outsole material protects the sole from general wear and tear.
-The shoe is definitely meant to last.
+The outsole is made up of durable iBR+ material and XT-900 technology.
+The outsole material protects the sole from general wear and tear and ensures runners get good use out of their shoe.
 Many reviewers found the outsole held up even with high mileage.
 The mesh upper is also tough enough to keep up with the rest of the shoe.
 In addition, the cushioning is meant to stay fresh and provide ample padding for miles

-The Saucony Triumph ISO 2 offers up its first layer of protection with a durable rubber outsole.
-The tough sole of the shoe is meant to keep runners grounded and moving forward.
+The Saucony Triumph ISO 2's first layer of protection is in its durable rubber sole.
+The tough outsole of the shoe is meant to keep runners stable even on uneven terrain.
 The Triumph ISO 2 also offers up protection in the form of a thick midsole filled with two types of cushioning.
-The EVERUN cushion offers up even more padding than before and is paired with full-length standard EVA foam to help protect runners from the impact of each footfall.
-Runners who need extra cushion underfoot will feel at ease in the Triumph ISO 2.
+The EVERUN cushion offers up even more padding than before and is paired with full-length standard EVA foam to help protect runners from the shock of impact forces.
+Runners who need extra cushion underfoot will feel comfortable and worry-free in the Triumph ISO 2.

 In this second version of the model, some of the reflective

 bits have been removed so runners are a bit less noticeable in the dark than they would have been in the original ISO.
 It's a minor change, though.